Airmacho/CPSC_5616_MLDL/README.md

 - **K-means on a Sample Dataset**:
   - The K-means algorithm is applied to a toy 2D dataset after implementing the two functions.
   - The algorithm runs iteratively, visualizing the progress at each iteration to demonstrate how K-means works effectively.

+## Assignment 5: Collaborative Filtering Recommender Systems

+This assignment introduces an implementation of collaborative filtering to build a recommender system for movies.
+The collaborative filtering algorithm aims to generate parameter vectors for users and feature vectors for movies, which, when combined with bias terms, provide estimates of user ratings for movies.

+1. **Notation**: Introduces the notation and mathematical concepts used in collaborative filtering.
+2. **Recommender Systems**: Explains the goal of collaborative filtering and how parameter vectors for users and movies are learned.
+3. **Movie Ratings Dataset**: Describes the movie ratings dataset used in the exercise, including its structure and key statistics.
+4. **Collaborative Filtering Learning Algorithm**: Implements the objective function for collaborative filtering, which involves computing the cost function and learning parameters \( X \), \( W \), and \( b \) using TensorFlow.
+5. **Learning Movie Recommendations**: Utilizes a custom TensorFlow training loop to train the collaborative filtering model and learn movie recommendations based on user ratings.
+6. **Recommendations**: Generates movie recommendations for users based on their preferences and the learned parameters.